ipolyzos/vectorscan/README.md

 Originally, the ARM porting was intended to be merged into Intel's own Hyperscan, and relevant Pull Requests were made to the project for this reason.
-Unfortunately, the PRs were rejected for now and the forseeable future, thus we have created Vectorscan for our own multi-architectural and opensource collaborative needs.
+Unfortunately, the PRs were rejected for now and the foreseeable future, thus we have created Vectorscan for our own multi-architectural and opensource collaborative needs.

 The recent license change of Hyperscan makes Vectorscan even more relevant for the FLOSS ecosystem.